-The chart shows the Semiconductor Market Size from 2016 to 2022.
-In 2019, the size of the Semiconductor Industry was $481B and is projected to grow 5% in 2020.
-From 2016 to 2022 the Semiconductor Industry growth is projected to average 9% per year.
+The chart shows the Semiconductor Market Size over a forecast period from 2016 to 2022.
+In 2020, the size of the Semiconductor Industry was $503B and is projected to grow 6% in 2021.
+From 2016 to 2022 the Semiconductor Industry growth rate is projected to average 9% per year.
 These estimates were made before the Coronavirus (COVID-19) pandemic.
 The short term impact of COVID-19 on the Semiconductor market growth will likely be High because Semiconductor demand will decline this year compared to 2019.
 The decrease will vary depending on the end markets.
 Demand for PC semiconductors will decline because companies will delay planned hardware upgrades and other long-term migration projects.
 Stable laptop and tablet demand will partly offset this drop since many consumers will upgrade their private IT infrastructure to support their work or homeschooling activities, even if they are cutting back in other areas.Access These Reports & More

 Demand for semiconductors used in wireless communication applications will see one of the sharpest drops in 2020 since the level of mobile-phone sales is expected to drop significantly over the coming months; also it is expected that consumer preferences shift to less expensive phones, which will also negatively affect demand for semiconductors.
 In areas that have not launched 5G networks, telecom providers will likely postpone investments and instead focus on improving their existing networks to accommodate rising data traffic.